OUR PATRONs

 Adeyinka Akinrinade - Actor / Creative Producer

-As an actor, Adeyinka has performed at The National Theatre, Orange Tree Theatre, Theatre 503 & Paines Plough Roundabout.
-Her TV & film credits include Grantchester, Top Boy, Temple and BBC Film, Sicker.
+As an actor, Addie has performed at Riverside Studios, The National Theatre, Orange Tree Theatre, Theatre 503 & Paines Plough Roundabout to name a few.
+Her TV & film credits include ITV & Prime's Riches, BBC's Champion, Grantchester, Top Boy, Temple and BBC Film Sicker.

-Adeyinka is also currently a Young Trustee for Tangled Feet.
+Adeyinka has also previously been a Young Trustee for Tangled Feet Theatre.

 Julia cheng - creative director / Choreographer / artist